Kubernetes Advanced

 NAME DESIRED CURRENT READY AGE

-4. In this tutorial, we’re using Let’s Encrypt as certificate authority, which provides free TLS certificates.
-Let’s create clusterissuer.yaml using Let’s Encrypt staging environment.
+4. Let’s Encrypt is used as the certificate authority, providing free TLS certificates.
+The clusterissuer.yaml configuration file is then created using Let’s Encrypt staging environment.

 apiVersion: cert-manager.io/v1